Barreley History, Family Crest & Coats of Arms

 Early Origins of the Barreley family

 The surname Barreley was first found in Hertfordshire, and perhaps Essex where Borley is a village and civil parish.
 Many of the family claim descent from the village and civil parish of Albury.

 Early History of the Barreley family

 This web page shows only a small excerpt of our Barreley research.
 Another 76 words (5 lines of text) covering the years 1591, 1451, 1521, 1501, 1466, 1487, 1529, 1529, 1557, 1565 and 1614 are included under the topic Early Barreley History in all our PDF Extended History products and printed products wherever possible.

 Barreley Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Barreley has appeared include Barley, Barly, Barely, Barle, Barlay and others.

 Early Notables of the Barreley family (pre 1700)

 Notables of the family at this time include William Barley (1451-1521) of Albury, Hertfordshire.
 He was attainted of treason for his support of Perkin Warbeck and lost all his lands.
 Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and Moulsham. he was High Sheriff of...

 Another 57 words (4 lines of text) are included under the topic Early Barreley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barreley family to the New World and Oceana
+Migration of the Barreley family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Barreley arrived in North America very early: Anthony Barley who settled in Virginia in 1653; Elizabeth Barley settled in Barbados in 1654; Michael Barle arrived in Philadelphia, Pennsylvania, in 1751.